-Onomatopoeia can be broken into three different groups:
+Onomatopoeia can be broken into five different groups:

 These are sounds made by living things like birds tweeting or children laughing.

-These are sounds that are made by inanimate objects such as airplanes or creaky doors.
+These are sounds made by inanimate objects such as airplanes or creaky doors.

 Double Form: にこにこ (niko niko)

-When using onomatopoeia in sentences, it’ll appear in one of these forms.
-Not all onomatopoeia can take every one of these forms (it may only use two forms), and the meaning of Japanese onomatopoeia can change slightly depending on what form it’s in.
+But not all onomatopoeia can take every one of these forms (it may only use two), and their meaning can change slightly depending on the one it’s in.

 ワンワン — woof (dog)